jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 ## Generating properties
-The main task of the inspector is to call `debugger.introspection.property` to generate a propert corresponding to `value`.
-This function may return:
+The main task of the inspector is to call `debugger.introspection.property` to generate a property corresponding to `value`.
+This function will check if the value should be sent to IDE, depending on this, it returns:

-* The generated property if property have be sent to IDE, in this case you can inspect children properties (if any) and return that property to caller
+* A *Property* object if the property have be sent to IDE, in this case you can inspect children properties (if any) and return that object to caller
-* `nil` if value will not be sent to IDE (too deep recursion or not in currently inspected page).
+* `nil` if value will not be sent to IDE (too deep recursion for instance).
   In this case, you should not try to inspect children and return a `nil` value immediately.

 The inspector that is used for most primitive types is simply: